5 minute read time

-The purpose of email marketing is to build relationships and grow your business, so don’t get too caught up in the here-and-now.
-Think about where your business will be in a year or two and make sure your provider can scale with you.
+Remember: The purpose of email marketing is to build relationships and grow your business, so think about where your business will be in a year or two and make sure your provider can scale with you.

-Those beautiful emails won’t do you a lick of good if you don’t know how they perform.
+Those beautiful emails won’t do you much good if you don’t know how they perform.
 Make sure your email service provides a consolidated dashboard with all the statistics you need; open rates, clicks, bounces, unsubscribes, and social sharing—both large scale and drill down.

-It’s important to send the most relevant messages to the right people at the right time and automation is what helps you do that.
+It’s important to send the most relevant messages to the right people at the right time, and automation helps you do that.
 Make sure your email service provider offers solid workflows to help you schedule and send automated messages.

 Your emails must work across the various devices people use to consume email.
-Today 53% of email campaigns are opened on mobile devices while 28% are opened on desktop clients and 23% are opened in Webmail.
-So unless your email campaigns are specifically optimized to work across all of those devices and clients, you’re missing out on conversions and revenue.
+Today, 53% of email campaigns are opened on mobile devices, while 28% are opened on desktop clients, and 23% are opened in Webmail.
+Unless your email campaigns are specifically optimized to work across all of those devices and clients, you’re missing out on conversions and revenue.

-There are very basic free tools out there and then there are tools that cost tens of thousands of dollars and have heaps of advanced functionality.
+There are very basic free email marketing tools available and there are email marketing tools that cost tens of thousands of dollars with heaps of advanced functionality.

-While enterprise level providers may seem attractive in theory, if you don’t actually use all those Cadillac features (which can take a lot of time to learn how to use in the first place) you’re just throwing good money away.
+While enterprise-level providers may seem attractive in theory, if you don’t actually use all those extra features (which can take a lot of time to learn how to use) you’re just throwing good money away.

-Essentially, you have your choice of low, medium and enterprise level providers.
-Choosing the right one for your needs can keep your costs low and the return on your efforts high while still delivering the functionality you need.
+You have your choice of low, medium, and enterprise-level providers.
+Choosing the right one for your needs can keep your costs low and the return on your efforts high, while still delivering the functionality you need.

 Keep in mind that investing in email can result in a much better payoff than investing the same amount in search or social.